Autodidac/AlmondEngine/README.md

 <img align="left" src="image/AlmondEngine.jpg" width="80px"/>
 <img align="center" src="image/gpt4all.png" width="80px"/>

-AlmondEngine - A GPT4 Crossplatform Library For All!
+Almond Engine - A GPT-4 Cross-platform Library For All!
 Almost Entirely Built and Designed by AI - Even much of this readme and the CMakeLists.txt are written by GPT-4.. what a wonderful tool Thank You Again!